 The Corsair HS60 have a straightforward, over-ear gaming headset design, that looks great and feels decently premium, especially for their price.
 They do not come in flashy color schemes like most gaming headphones, they also do not have any RGB, LED lighting since they are completely passive.
 On the upside, they have a classy look and feel with a heavily padded headband, that has a stitch-like pattern on the padding that looks great.
 The headband has a metal frame, and yokes are also metal and somewhat reminiscent of the HyperX Cloud II's design.
 The ear cups are relatively flat and low profile, and they have metal grills that make the cups look somewhat like an open-back design, but they are still closed-back headphones.
 The HS60, like most gaming headsets, are a little too bulky for outdoor use, but the understated and high-end look and feel of these headphones will work for most.

-The Corsair HS 60 are comfortable gaming headphones.
+The Corsair HS60 are comfortable gaming headphones.
 They have a well-padded headband that doesn't feel too tight on the head, and the ear cups are large and will easily fit around most ears.
-The cups are also well padded although not as much as the headband.
-Unfortunately, the swiveling joints/hinges do not have a wide angle of motion much so these headphones will still give you a slight clamping sensation over time.
-On the upside, they are still comfortable enough to wear for long gaming marathons without much pain, soreness, or fatigue.
+The cups are also well-padded although not as much as the headband.
+Unfortunately, the swiveling joints/hinges don't have a wide angle of motion much so these headphones will still give you a slight clamping sensation over time.
+On the upside, they're still comfortable enough to wear for long gaming marathons without much pain, soreness, or fatigue.

 The Corsair HS60 have a simple gaming control scheme.
 They have a volume dial on the left ear cup, and a mute button to enable and disable the boom mic.
 Unfortunately, they do not have a channel mixing dial or a cable with an in-line remote for use with your phone which is a little disappointing.
 On the upside, the controls are all very easy to use and deliver good tactile feedback.